 The next morning, the doctor transferred me from the ICU to the observation room.
 Seeing me lying there in the hospital bed, my daughter couldn’t help but cry out, weeping bitterly.
 The doctor comforted her, saying, “Your mom is recovering pretty well.
 She’ll get better after some time.
 This is the first miracle I’ve encountered in over 20 years of practicing medicine!”
 Hearing this, I was very moved and knew that it was entirely God’s miraculous doing.
 If it weren’t for God’s salvation I would have already died out in the wilderness—there’s no way I would have made it that far.
 Soon after, my sister and her husband came to see me too, and when she saw I wasn’t able to move and wasn’t eating, she asked me, “You were stung so badly.
 How on earth did you get out of those hills?”
 I said, “It was all God’s love and care.”
 Overhearing that, the others in the same ward all exclaimed that I was extremely lucky.
 But I knew in my heart that it wasn’t that; it was God’s care and protection, and it was God saving me as I was at the precipice of death.
 I thought of a man from my area that had been stung by wasps—his wounds weren’t as bad as mine, and he was treated in the hospital for a week.
 But he still died in the end.
 Although I was stung 46 times I had the good fortune to go on living—it truly was God’s miraculous doing.
 Pondering God’s love and salvation for me, my heart swelled with gratitude to Him.

 I was discharged after six days.
 Twenty days later the doctor checked up on my condition again and said that I had recovered very well, and that I really was a special case, the first miracle he had ever witnessed.
 Hearing him say this, I silently offered up my thanks and praise to God.
 I knew very clearly that the only thing special about me was that I had leaned on God, and God had saved me at the juncture between life and death.
 What God did created this miracle of life.
 Through this incredible experience, I learned a profound lesson about God’s love; I felt His authority and mightiness.
 Even though I was preoccupied with money, and money had taken over my heart to the point that I almost lost my very life to wasp stings while trying to dig up wild herbs, God cared for and protected me all along.
 When I genuinely prayed to God and relied on Him, He used His words to enlighten and guide me, giving me the courage and faith to go on living.
 He got all sorts of other people to help me, allowing me to come out from that danger, one step at a time.
 Throughout this course of events, I not only came to grasp God’s unique authority and power, but I also saw His benevolent essence.
 I gained some understanding of God.
 Looking death in the face, I truly experienced that money, name, and status cannot save people and they particularly cannot bring us life.
 In a crisis, God is man’s only pillar, our only salvation.
 As long as we truly lean on God we will be able to see Him work.
 Just as God’s words say: “Be quiet within Me, for I am your God, your only Redeemer.
-You must quiet your hearts at all times, live within Me; I am your rock, your backer.
-Have no other mind, but wholeheartedly lean on Me and I will certainly appear to you—I am your God!” (“Chapter 26” of Utterances of Christ in the Beginning).
+You must quiet your hearts at all times and live within Me; I am your rock, your buttress.
+Have no other mind, but rely on Me with your whole heart and I will certainly appear to you—I am your God!” (“Chapter 26” of Utterances of Christ in the Beginning).
 I give thanks for God’s salvation for me, and from now on I am willing to rely on God and look to God more in my experiences.
 I will seek the truth and repay God’s love!